-Aung San Suu Kyi: What we know about 'the Lady'
+Aung San Suu Kyi: The Lady of Myanmar

 Myanmar's de facto leader Aung San Suu Kyi was awarded the Nobel Peace Prize in 1991 in part for "striving" to attain "ethnic conciliation by peaceful means".

-Yet after she rose to power in Myanmar decades later, Suu Kyi has drawn international condemnation for her response to the military's brutal use of force against the Muslim Rohingya minority.
+Yet after she rose to power in Myanmar decades later, Aung San Suu Kyi has drawn international condemnation for her response to the military's brutal use of force against the Muslim Rohingya minority.

 Rise to power

+International education.
 Born in Rangoon (now Yangon) in 1945, Aung San Suu Kyi is the daughter of Myanmar's liberation movement leader Aung San, who was assassinated in July 1947.

-Suu Kyi was talented in learning new languages.
-She speaks Burmese, English, French and Japanese.
 She completed high school in India following her mother's appointment as ambassador to the country in 1960.
-Suu Kyi went on to study philosophy, politics and economics in the United Kingdom at the University of Oxford.
+Aung San Suu Kyi went on to study philosophy, politics and economics in the United Kingdom at the University of Oxford.

 |